kingaa/vissched/README.md

 ## Description

 This tool uses simulated annealing for solving a complicated scheduling problem.
-It is assumed that M visitors wish to meet with N residents.
+It is assumed that M visitors (students) wish to meet with N residents (professors).
 There are K time-slots available.
 Each resident may or may not be available during any given time-slot.
 Each visitor wishes to meet with a different subset of residents but does not care in which order the meetings are to be held.